DevikaS1/assignment-1/README.md

-what is the update hsdkshckjwhckjassignment1
+The new update is readywhat is the update hsdkshckjwhckjassignment1